ibexa/documentation-developer/docs/commerce/cart/cart_api.md

 ## Add entry to cart

-To add entries (products) to the cart, encapsulate the product in `Ibexa\Contracts\Cart\Value\EntryAddStruct`, where you specify the requested quantity.
+To add entries (products) to the cart, create an `Ibexa\Contracts\Cart\Value\EntryAddStruct`, where you specify the requested quantity of the product.
 Then pass it to the `CartServiceInterface::addEntry` method:

 ``` php